Norbert Dufourcq: Pedagogy

 In 1946, he participated in a collective work entitled La Musique des origines à nos jours.
-The collaborative work had him partner with musicologists such as Solange Corbin de Mangoux.
+The collaborative work had him partner with musicologists such as Solange Corbin.

 An organ enthusiast from a young age, he was co-founder with Bérenger de Miramon Fitz-James of the Association des amis de l’orgue from 1926 to 1927 and served as its Secretary-General.
 He also established the magazine L’Orgue, where he often wrote expressing his ideas on the historicity of French classical organs.

 Additionally, Dufourcq was also responsible for the restitution and publication in modern edition of classical French organ music such as livres d'orgue by Guillaume-Gabriel Nivers, Gilles Jullien, Nicolas Lebègue, Louis-Antoine Dornel, Alexandre Boëly, Michel Corrette, as well as a manuscript by Mathieu Lanes; as well as a controversial rebuild of the organ of Auch Cathedral in which a large amount of historical 17th-century pipework was destroyed, and an electrification of the instrument's tracker action.

 Dufourcq was president of the French association of musicologists Société française de musicologie from 1955 to 1958.

 His archives of the Commission des orgues are kept in the archives of the city of Paris, Papiers Norbert Dufourcq, 1933–1984, Cotes: D70Z 1 à 10, référence de l’instrument de recherche: VII.2.3.